Socialight-io/socialight-charts/README.md

 socialight-charts
 =================

-Angular module that providing support for D3 charts
+Angular module that provides support for D3 charts

 ###Installing